Erasmus Charter for Higher Education

 Inter-institutional agreement 2014-20 between Programme Countries:

-Inter-institutional agreement 2014-20 between Programme Countries and Partner Countries:
+Inter-institutional agreement 2014-20 between Programme Countries and Partner Countries (updated versions published August 2015):

-A “Learning Agreement” is setting out the programme of studies/traineeship to be followed and is approved by the student, the sending and the receiving institution/enterprise.
+A “Learning Agreement” sets out the programme of studies/traineeship to be followed and is approved by the student, the sending and the receiving institution/enterprise.

 All three parties signing the agreement commit themselves complying with all the arrangements agreed, thereby insuring that the student should receive the recognition for the studies/traineeship abroad.